swch/slate/source/includes/_rest.md

 completed_on | date | Timestamp of job completion.
-created_on | date | Date this site was created on last_updated_on | date | Date this site was last updated on cardholder_id | number (fk) [cardholders](#cardholders) | ID of cardholder associated with this job. account_id | number (fk) [accounts](#accounts) | ID of account associated with this job. credential_timeout | number | Credential timeout value in seconds.
+created_on | date | Date this site was created on last_updated_on | date | Date this site was last updated on use_puppeteer | boolean | whether or not the VBS will use puppeteer instead of playwright. cardholder_id | number (fk) [cardholders](#cardholders) | ID of cardholder associated with this job. account_id | number (fk) [accounts](#accounts) | ID of account associated with this job. credential_timeout | number | Credential timeout value in seconds.